Diamond industry

 Russia ranks first worldwide by the amount and value of all rough diamonds mined.
 There are several major mining companies that handle the rough diamond extraction in the world’s key diamond-rich countries: ALROSA, De Beers, Rio Tinto, Catoca, and Petra Diamonds.

-In 2021, the ALROSA Group produced 32.4 mln carats of rough diamonds holding a leading position among the world's major diamond mining companies.
-The Company continues to hold a 27% share of global diamond production in physical terms.
+In 2022, the ALROSA Group produced 35.6 mln carats of rough diamonds holding a leading position among the world's major diamond mining companies.
+The Company increased its share of global diamond production to 30% in volume terms.

 Source: companies' reports, Kimberley Process